Mwi-haki/alx-system_engineering-devops/0x01-shell_permissions/README.md

 #!/bin/bash
-A script that sets the permission to the file.
+A script that sets the mode of the file hello to this